skasproject/skas/docsite/docs/userguide.md

  tls: failed to verify certificate: x509: certificate signed by unknown authority"
 ```

-You may get ride of this error by providing the root CA certificate as a file:
+You may get rid of this error by providing the root CA certificate as a file:

 ```shell
 $ kubectl sk init https://skas.ingress.mycluster.internal --authRootCaPath=./CA.crt